Poisonous Plants in Vermont

 What happens if I eat false hellebore?

-False hellebore contains many different chemicals called steroidal alkaloids in all parts of the plant.
-Steroidal alkaloids change the way that cells regulate sodium concentrations inside cells.
-Sodium concentration inside the cells is very tightly regulated, and when that goes awry our bodies can become sick very quickly.
+False hellebore contains many different chemicals, called steroidal alkaloids, in all parts of the plant.
+Steroidal alkaloids change the way that cells regulate sodium concentrations inside themselves.
+Sodium concentration inside our cells is very tightly regulated, and when that goes awry, our bodies can become sick very quickly.

 Typically, you will have severe nausea and vomiting first.
 Then you may notice a slowed heartbeat and a drop in blood pressure.
-Other symptoms can include:
+Other symptoms may include:

 • Slowed breathing